sang6eeta/Potato_Plant_Disease/README.md

 ## Project Structure

-- `model.py`: Contains the implementation of the Improved CNN model.
+- `model.py`: Contains the implementation of the CNN model.
 - `train.py`: Script to train the model.
 - `data_loader.py`: Script to load and preprocess the dataset.